panda3d/panda3d-docs/programming/directgui/index.rst

    for any program.
 The DirectGui system is used to create buttons, labels, text entries, and frames within the program.
 All of these items can be decorated with text, images, and 3D graphics.
 Commands may be associated with these items as well.
-Since these objects inherit from the NodePath class, anything done to a NodePath may be done to them, such as show()/hide(), setPos(), posInterval(), and so on.
+Since these objects inherit from the :class:`.NodePath` class, anything done to a NodePath may be done to them, such as show()/hide(), setPos(), posInterval(), and so on.
 Also, since DirectGui objects are by default parented to the node aspect2d, they will stay on the screen no matter how the user navigates through the world.

    You can specify the parent nodepath for any DirectGUI object using the parent= argument.
 You can use base.aspect2d for center-oriented pacement, and